alibabacloud-howto/apsara-video-live-demo/README.md

 cd ../20_webapp
 terraform init
 terraform apply

+# Build the Apsara Video Live pull domain certificate manager infrastructure
+cd ../25_avl_certman
+terraform init
+terraform apply
 ```

+Note: the "Apsara Video Live pull domain certificate manager" is a small ECS instance in charge of automatically
+obtaining and updating the Apsara Video Live TLS/SSL certificate.

-You can test the web application by browsing to its URL (e.g. http://livevideo.my-sample-domain.xyz).
+You can test the web application by browsing to its URL (e.g. https://livevideo.my-sample-domain.xyz).

+TODO: configure HTTPS
 TODO: create a section about scaling and support (provide a contact email address).